 Diversity metrics help HR professionals assess your organization’s diversity towards various practices.
 They analyze workforce demographics and use this information to identify the diversity gaps and take necessary actions to improve the situation.

 The diversity rate tacks a company’s progress towards creating a more diverse and inclusive workplace.
-Measuring the diversity rate is a complicated pursuit, but it’s essential to do so.
-You can track this by looking at the number of women in management, percentage of employees from different ethnic backgrounds and other related metrics.
-You can also use software like Workable to track diversity metrics in your company and make it easier to monitor the progress over time.
+Measuring the diversity rate is a complicated pursuit, but it’s essential.
+You can track this by looking at the number of women in management, the percentage of employees from different ethnic backgrounds, and other related metrics.
+You can also use software like Workable to track diversity metrics in your company and make monitoring progress easier over time.
 It also helps identify areas where the company can improve.

 16. Workplace Accidents

-Workplace accidents are one of the biggest HR nightmares that can happen in your company.
-Workplace accidents are one of the major reasons for employee absenteeism, leading to high costs, low productivity, and other problems.
+Workplace accidents are among the biggest HR nightmares that can happen in your company.
+They are also one of the major reasons for employee absenteeism, leading to high costs, low productivity, and other problems.

 You can track this metric by looking at the number of workplace accidents over a given time.
-It tells you how safe or unsafe is your workplace for employees.
+It tells you how safe or unsafe your workplace is for employees.
 It also helps determine whether there’s room for improvement.
 If yes, then what kind of safety measures you must take?
 How can you prevent workplace accidents?
-You need to track this metric on a regular basis to identify areas where improvements are required.
+You must track this metric to identify areas where improvements are required.

 Conclusion

-Above we have provided a list of the best HR KPIs (2024) that you look upon to see what areas your organization needs to focus on to improve the work environment quality and build business brand.
+Above, we have provided a list of the best HR KPIs (2025) that you can use to see what areas your organization needs to focus on to improve the quality of the work environment and build a business brand.

-HR KPIs play a huge role in allowing you to measure business performance.
-Thus, analysis of these KPIs can help you track the overall performance, and employee productivity over years.
+HR KPIs play a huge role in measuring business performance.
+Thus, analyzing these KPIs can help you track overall performance and employee productivity over time.

 If you are new to Human Resources and are looking to break into a HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.